 Finding the best zipline tour can be very overwhelming, especially when you don’t know what to look for.
 For this reason, we have compiled an easy list of characteristics to help you with your search:

-1.CERTIFIED BY AN INTERNATIONAL ENTITY.
+1.CERTIFIED BY AN INTERNATIONAL ENTITY

-The first thing to look for is that the zip line tour is certified.
+The first thing to look for is that the zip line tour is certification.
 There are a series of entities that audit & certify zip line courses from top to bottom.
 One of the most prestigious is the Association for Challenge Course Technology (ACCT).
 They oversee every detail of the course from the construction to the equipment used to verify that the zip line company complies with the ACCT standards.
-Choosing a zip line or canopy course that complies with a certifying entity is a plus given that you can guarantee that they have all their safety bases covered.
+Choosing a zip line or canopy course that complies with a certifying entity is a plus, given that you can guarantee they have all their safety bases covered.

 2. EQUIPMENT USED